nikhilbhatt/Android-java-PasswordSaver/README.md

+# PasswordSaver
-# PasswordSaver  is an android app used to store your username and password of any website.
+password saver is an android app used to store your username and password of any website.
 For example:- Facebook password,Gmail and many more.

 1. Master password of app is stored using sharedprefernces.